Find Affordable College Courses

 11 Yearly Graduations

 The University of Montana is the 10th most popular school in the nation for students seeking a master's degree in visual arts.
 Roughly 9,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,352 per year, while in-state graduate students, on average, pay $4,932 per year.
-The visual arts program at The University of Montana awarded 11 master's degrees during the 2020-2021 school year.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+The average in-state tuition for full-time undergraduates is $5,736 per year, while in-state graduate students, on average, pay $7,164 per year.
+During the most recent year for which we have data, 11 people received their master's degree in visual arts from UM.
+Those who complete their master's degree in visual arts at The University of Montana make a median salary of 62,652.

 9 Yearly Graduations